ssrpsx/speech-practice-app/README.md

-# Speech Therapy Game Application
+# Speech Therapy Game Application (still in development)
 ### Developed for the **27th National Software Contest (NSC)**

 ## About the Project